GeoscienceAustralia/dea-ard-scene-select/README.rst

 1. make sure the latest changes in the master branch are brought/sync-ed to the module-prod branch.
 To do this, create a PR from the master to the module-prod branch
 2. once the PR is approved, merge it to the module-prod
-3. login or sudo as lpgs in a terminal.
-This is because production modules can must be built as the lpgs user
+3. login or sudo as lpgs in a terminal since production modules must be built as the lpgs user
 4. head to the path, "/home/547/lpgs/sandbox/dea-ard-scene-select/module".
 Run "cd /home/547/lpgs/sandbox/dea-ard-scene-select/module/"
 5. checkout the "module-prod" branch.
 Run "git checkout module-prod"
 6. tag the new version.
 Here's what I ran for the most recent build: